Discover the benefits of digitizing, including increased efficiency, time and money saved, and team ownership within the EHS program.

 “Drones can capture data from hundreds of acres accurately, reliably, and quickly.
 By integrating drone imagery into the Mapistry platform, we’ve been able to significantly improve the ease and convenience of our recordkeeping and reporting obligations.
 Drone imagery helps ensure we are correct the first time,” adds Ben Calo, Land and Environmental Specialist from Lehigh Hanson.

 US Concrete has found, by utilizing technology, they not only have saved roughly $48,000 a year in staff time alone, but in just the first full quarter of software use (Q4 2020), the MSA program had an inspection completion rate of 74%.
 As a result of those inspections, they created and completed 199 corrective actions.
-Then, from Q4 2020 to Q1 2021, there was a 30% increase in the number of inspections completed on time and a 45% increase in inspections completed overall.
+Then, from Q4 2020 to Q1 2021, there was a 30% increase in the number of inspections conducted on time and a 45% increase in inspections completed overall.
 With the reduced costs and financial liability from improved inspections and access to a bigger picture, the leadership teams at each company also gained access in real time to the EHS data process.
 They now make informed decisions on how and where to mitigate risks and better ensure EHS compliance.
 While today’s risks continue to shift and a greater impact on future costs increases, avoiding unnecessary actions is possible.
 Proactive companies making informed, intelligent environmental & safety decisions can win.